 Oracle Database Gateways provide the ability to transparently access data residing in a non-Oracle system from an Oracle environment.
-The following sections briefly cover Heterogeneous Services, the technology that the Oracle Database Gateway for SQL Server is based on.
+These sections briefly cover Heterogeneous Services, the technology on which the Oracle Database Gateway for SQL Server is based.

 To get a good understanding of generic gateway technology, Heterogeneous Services, and how Oracle Database Gateways fit in the picture, reading Oracle Database Heterogeneous Connectivity User's Guide first is highly recommended.